VincentChenSwe/Lottery-Tutorial/PART1.md

 npx hardhat test
 ```

-When we run `npx hardhat test`, hardhat tests the contracts on a local Ethereum node.
+When we run `npx hardhat test`, Hardhat tests the contracts on a local Ethereum node.
 This makes it fast and free to execute our contracts.